zrlio/softiwarp/kernel/README_KERNEL_VERSIONS.txt

 a software RDMA stack.
 Therefore, siw abandons using OFA core user page management (ib_umem_get() etc.) and implememnts its own simple, but better suited management of pinned user pages.

+05/10/2017

+The branch 'dev-siw.mem_ext' implements the required set of kernel verbs API calls to run siw as provider for both NVMeF initiator and target.
+The code only compiles on kernels with version >= 4.12.
+It also implements MPA version 2 (RFC 6581) with peer-to-peer mode.